- Transcription is the process of creating a transcript or a text format of an audio/video file by typing out every single thing that you hear.

 - Enables others to access the interview: Creating an interview transcript, makes it easy for other people who happened not to be in the interview to go through an interview easily to know what exactly was said and how it went.
 You don’t have to go through long audio of an interview for you to determine whether the interviewee gets the job or not.

 - Allows the interviewer to focus: If you have noticed, a lot of interviewers are always taking notes on a notebook whenever they interview anyone.
 This is usually them trying to note down the answers the interviewee is giving so that they can reference back.
 This usually doesn’t allow them to concentrate and do their work well and so if someone else is creating a transcript on the same then they will be able to concentrate and make their interviews worthwhile.

-- Provides you with direct documentation: Transcription is generally done so as to help with documentation of important files.
+- Provides you with direct documentation: Transcription is generally done to help with the documentation of important files.
 Having direct documentation to refer to will enable your interviewer to have a detailed examination of the events of the entire interaction.
 This usually comes in handy for interviewers because they are able to understand an interaction deeply and helps them in selecting the correct candidate for an organization.

 Since the world wide web came into existence, a lot of things have changed more so in how businesses operate and how consumers interact with